boisgera/bitstream/mkdocs/API.md

 API
 ================================================================================

-In the following code samples, we assume that all symbols of NumPy and BitStream are available:
+We assume in the sequel that all symbols of NumPy and BitStream are available:

     >>> from numpy import *
     >>> from bitstream import *